AliceGonzalez/SQL.BuildAndDestroy/README.md

-# Build and Destroy: Introductory SQL Queries
+**# Build and Destroy: Introductory SQL Queries

 Given the scenarios, add the the directed queries to the "answers" directory's files.

 ## Creating databases

-Write the correct SQL statement to create a new database called **myNewDB**.
+Write** the correct SQL statement to create a new database called **myNewDB**.
 *(Add your query to the file exercise1.sql)*
+CREATE DATABASE myNewDB;

 ## Deleting databases
 Write the correct SQL statement to delete a database named **myNewDB**.
 *(Add your query to the file exercise2.sql)*
+DROP DATABASE myBewDB;

 ## Creating tables
 Write the correct SQL statement to create a new table called **Users**, with an int field called **UserID**, and the following varchar fields of size 255: **LastName, FirstName, Address, City**
 *(Add your query to the file exercise3.sql)*
+CREATE TABLE Users(
+User ID INT,
+LastName varchar(255),
+FirstName varchar(255),
+Address varchar(255),
+City varchar(255),
+);

 ## Deleting tables
 Write the correct SQL statement to delete a table called **Users**.
 *(Add your query to the file exercise4.sql)*
+DROP TABLE Users;

 Use the **TRUNCATE** statement to delete all data inside the **Users** table.
 *(Add your query to the file exercise5.sql)*
+TRUNCATE TABLE Users;

 ## Altering tables
 Add a column of type **DATE** called **Birthday** to the **Users** table.
 *(Add your query to the file exercise6.sql)*
+ALTER TABLE Users
+ADD Birthdate DATE;

 Delete the column **Birthday** from the **Users** table.
 *(Add your query to the file exercise7.sql)*
+ALTER TABLE Users
+DROP COLUMN Birthday;

 ## Inserting records
 Insert a new record in the **Students** table.
+ALTER TABLE Students
+ADD StudentName,
+Address,
+City,
+PostalCode,
+Country;

 **Schema:**